BRIGHTON SHORTCUT?

 One step closer to a greener planet.

-I must admit this rock scrambling got a bit old.
+I must admit this rock scrambling got a bit tedious.

 Stopped to refuel at this oasis.